Can a router finally stop us from doing the Wi‑Fi yoga (phone in one hand, router in the other)?

 Costs and friction points

 This is one of the more expensive consumer mesh systems, and we’re mindful of buyer reports that highlight app clunkiness and intermittent disconnects in some environments.
-Also, some of the more advanced protections and parental controls are behind subscription layers, which can frustrate those who expected a complete package out of the box.
+Also, some of the more advanced protections and parental controls are behind subscription layers, which can frustrate those who expected a complete package out of the box — cancel before renewal using the FTC auto-renewal and free-trial guide if you do not want ongoing fees.

 Final take